anhaidgroup/sparkly/doc/install-single-machine-linux.md

 ModuleNotFoundError: No module named 'lucene'
 ```

 If an error message does not appear, that means PyLucene is installed properly.
+Congratulations.
 You have now completed the installation of Sparkly on a single Linux machine.

 #### Further Pointers